Rules of the DiscoverEU contest

 - After validation of their email address, young people have to fill in the application form.
 First, they will have to give their personal data: nationality, date of birth, first name, last name, gender, email address, phone number, country of residence, region, occupation and national ID or passport.
 Young people with reduced mobility and/or disabilities will have the possibility to indicate their specific needs.

-- Once they have filled in their personal data, all applicants have to answer a quiz of 5 multiple-choice questions linked to the 2018 European Year of Cultural Heritage, European Union initiatives targeting young people and the European Parliament elections.
+- Once they have filled in their personal data, all applicants have to answer a quiz of 5 multiple-choice questions on general knowledge about the European Union and on other European Union initiatives targeting young people.
 Finally, they are requested to answer a subsidiary question.
 Applicants will be selected up to the available budget and ranked following their replies.

-- In the next step, applicants are asked to give additional information on their travel plans (i.e. when they plan to start their journey, whether they have already visited another EU country, whether it is the first time that they will be travelling alone without their parents, what they would like to learn from this experience, what activities they would like to do and how they find out about the DiscoverEU initiative).
+- In the next step, applicants are asked to give additional information on their travel plans (i.e. when they plan to start their journey, whether they have already visited an EU country, whether it is the first time that they will be travelling alone without their parents, what they would like to learn from this experience, how they will finance their trip and how they found out about the DiscoverEU initiative).
 The information entered in that section is not binding and will not have any impact on the selection process.
 Data collected will be used for statistical purposes and information for the European Commission with a view to improve the DiscoverEU initiative.

 - All applicants will receive a confirmation by email through the European Youth Portal, once they have submitted their application.
 This email will inform them that their application has been registered, and will include the application code and the timetable for the communication of the award decision.